What Is User Flow?

 You must use the wire flows when creating mobile screens.

-You can easily replace the small size of the mobile screens with flow charts that are more abstract shapes.
+You can easily replace the mobile screens’ small size with flow charts with more abstract shapes.

 UI Flow

-The purpose of both types of user flows to visualize the way users interact with the interface.
+The purpose of both user flows to visualize how users interact with the interface.

 UI flow has more detailed mock-ups.